damachad/42_so_long/README.md

 - 'mlx/': Contains the MiniLibX library for graphical management.

 ## Controls 🎮
-Use the arrow keys to move the player character.
+Use the WASD keys to move the player character.
 Collect all collectibles on the map.
 Reach the exit to complete the level.